Make your own chickpea flour in minutes with this simple process. Just one ingredient and five minutes needed to make homemade chickpea flour!

 Blend on high for two to three minutes until a flour-like consistency forms.
 It's ok to still have larger pieces as we will sift these out.

 Over a bowl, sift the flour using a fine mesh strainer to remove the large pieces.
-You can reprocess these for another two to three minutes and sift again to maximize the amount of flour you get out of it.
+You should be left with a fine powder in the bowl.
+You can reprocess the larger pieces that you sifted out for another two to three minutes and sift again to maximize the amount of flour you get out of it.
 You can also use a coffee or spice grinder on these larger pieces to grind them even further but you may still need to resift.

 How to use chickpea flour